 Owasso real estate is some of the most expensive in Oklahoma, although Owasso house values don't compare to the most expensive real estate in the U.S.

-Owasso is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Owasso is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Owasso is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Owasso who work in office and administrative support (14.63%), sales jobs (10.85%), and management occupations (9.44%).
+There are especially a lot of people living in Owasso who work in office and administrative support (14.75%), sales jobs (10.04%), and management occupations (10.00%).

 Also of interest is that Owasso has more people living here who work in computers and math than 95% of the places in the US.